anowell/blog/portfolio.md

 **Software Engineer 2 (DevOps)** <date>Mar 2013 - Jan 2015</date>

 - Designed and built automation to provision and deploy services to Azure
+- Led the adoption of Docker for production services
-- Authored and improved Chef configuration management and the processes for supporting complex distributed systems
+- Authored Chef configuration management and created processes for maintaining distributed systems
 - Replaced monitoring infrastructure with Sensu
-- Led the adoption of docker for production services
-- Contributed to several other initiatives including: test strategy, perf testing, release process, hardware capacity planning, cloud migration, recruiting and mentoring.
+- Contributed to test strategy, release process, hardware capacity planning, cloud migration, and mentoring

 ---